dominicjtaylor/fx-volatility-forecasting/README.md

 ### Performance vs Horizon

+**Figure:** Model performance as a function of forecast horizon.
+- **Left panel:** Forecasting error decreases as the horizon increases, indicating improved accuracy for longer-term predictions.
-**Figure:** Performance of the model vs horizon.
-Left panel shows that the error decreases with increasing horizon.
-Right panel shows that the model improves by 22% compared to a medium-window rolling volatility baseline at short horizons, falls at a horizon of 30 mins, and improves again for longer horizons (60 mins).
+- **Right panel:** Relative improvement of the model compared to a medium-window rolling volatility baseline.
+The model achieves a 22% improvement at short horizons, dips around a 30-minute horizon, and rises again to approximately 22% for longer horizons (60 minutes).

 ![Performance vs Horizon](results/plots/multi_horizon_performance_300000_cand.png)